blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_user_controls--.md

 					{

-						//this breach has to be repported into the log files Log.SetLog(Session['userID'], "User account was locked out due to aggregate user controll system", date, FAIL, HIGH");
+						//this breach has to be repported into the log files Log.SetLog(Session['userID'], "User account was locked out due to aggregate user control system", date, FAIL, HIGH");

+						/*
-						//Whenever te reasonable number of connections the user made was surpassed we destroy all the sessions to deny the user any further access to the system
+						Whenever te reasonable number of connections the user made was surpassed we destroy all the sessions to deny the user any further access to the system *
 						HttpContext.Current.Session["authenticateUser"] = "";
 						HttpContext.Current.Session.Abandon();
 						HttpContext.Current.Response.Redirect("/login", true);

+						/*
-						//Than we set his access level on his account to FALSE in order to prevent him from logging in again til you did your forensics on the log files string access = "FALSE";
+						Than we set his access level on his account to FALSE in order to prevent him from logging in again til you did your forensics on the log files */
+						string access = "FALSE";
 						command.CommandText = "UPDATE users SET access = @access WHERE userID = @userID";
 						command.Parameters.AddWithValue("@access", access);